Code-Institute-Submissions/alkaios/README.md

 ### Media
-The images for the website are taken from:
+Some of the images for the website are taken from:
 - www.svfitness.com gym.jpg